“For I delight in the law of God after the inward man.” (Romans 7:22)

-The old covenant said, in effect, that we must keep the law to live.
-But now, "This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them" (Hebrews 10:16).
-No longer are the commandments first written "in tables of stone, but in fleshy tables of the heart" (II Corinthians 3:3), and we delight in them.
+The old covenant said, in effect, we must keep the law to live.
+But now, “this is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them” (Hebrews 10:16).
+No longer are the commandments written “in tables of stone, but in fleshy tables of the heart” (2 Corinthians 3:3), and we delight in them.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.